 Just being mindful of the needs of your hibiscus plant will be enough for you to do a good job.
 Choose a nice sunny spot in your yard where the plant can get all of the light that it needs.

-If you combine a good sunny spot with soil that drains properly and good watering routines, then the plant will grow very strong.
+If you combine a good sunny spot with soil that drains properly and good watering routines, the plant will grow very strong.
 You should be able to enjoy large flowers, and you might even be able to encourage the plant to produce more stalks with pruning methods.

 Now that you know more about the hibiscus and what you should be doing, it’ll be easier to get the good results that you have been hoping for.
-Continue to take care of your hibiscus to the best of your abilities and you’ll be able to enjoy it for a long time.
+Continue to take care of it to the best of your abilities and you’ll be able to enjoy it for a long time.